Dispatchable source of electricity

 A dispatchable source of electricity refers to an electrical power system, such as a power plant, that can be turned on or off; in other words they can adjust their power output supplied to the electrical grid on demand.
-Most conventional power sources such as coal or natural gas power plants are dispatchable in order to meet the always changing electricity demands of the population.
-In contrast, many renewable energy sources are intermittent and non-dispatchable, such as wind power or solar power which can only generate electricity while their energy flow is input on them.
+Most conventional power sources such as coal or nuclear power plants are dispatchable in order to meet the always changing electricity demands of the population.
+In contrast, many renewable energy sources are intermittent and non-dispatchable, such as wind power or solar power which can only generate electricity while their primary energy flow is input on them.

 Dispatchable sources must be able to ramp up or shut down relatively quickly in time intervals within a few seconds even up to a couple of hours, depending on the need for electricity.
 Different types of power plants have different dispatch times: